Yoon Seok-youl's Five-Year Sentence: How an Attempted Martial Law Tore Apart South Korean Democracy

 Martial Law Night: An Unprecedented Constitutional Crisis in Forty Years

-On the night of [Year, Month, Day], South Korean President Yoon Suk-yeol suddenly appeared on national television to announce the implementation of martial law.
-In his speech, he claimed the need to "eliminate anti-state forces" and protect the "constitutional democratic order," while directing criticism toward the opposition-controlled National Assembly, accusing it of obstructing budget deliberations.
-This marks the first declaration of martial law in South Korea since the era of military dictatorship in the [specific decade].
+On the night of December 3, 2024, South Korean President Yoon Suk Yeol suddenly appeared on national television screens, announcing the implementation of martial law.
+In his speech, he claimed to eliminate anti-state forces, protect the constitutional democratic order, and pointed the finger at the opposition-controlled National Assembly, accusing it of obstructing budget deliberations.
+This marks the first time South Korea has declared martial law since the period of military dictatorship in the 1980s.

 Yoon Suk-yeol dispatched troops and police to surround the National Assembly building in an attempt to block lawmakers from entering.
 However, many units did not strictly enforce the lockdown order, allowing a sufficient number of lawmakers to enter the chamber and quickly vote to overturn the president's martial law decree.
 The entire process did not involve major violence, but this constitutional farce, which lasted only a few hours, was enough to trigger a political tsunami in South Korean society.